-Cybercrime has become a serious problem for many industries, and hospitality is no exception.
+Cybercrime has become a serious problem for hospitality and hotels, in particular.
 Akamai, a cybersecurity and cloud service company, detected more than 100 billion credential stuffing attacks in July 2018 - June 2020, 63 billion of which targeted travel, retail, and hospitality.

 Each successful assault by hackers has its price.
 According to the 2020 report by IBM, a data breach in hospitality costs around $1.72 mln.
 That’s why investments in cybersecurity for hotels are money well spent.